Understanding Physical Dynamics with Counterfactual World Modeling: Structure extraction details and results

-\paragraph{Qualitative results} Figure \ref{fig:keypoints} shows more qualitative results of the keypoints extracted on DAVIS 2016 \cite{Perazzi2016} and Bridge dataset \cite{ebert2021bridge}.
+Figure \ref{fig:keypoints} shows additional qualitative results of the keypoints extracted on DAVIS 2016 \cite{Perazzi2016} and Bridge dataset \cite{ebert2021bridge}.
 We extract 5 keypoints for each example.
 Our procedure extracts dynamical RGB keypoints in the input frame pairs.